-(3) Sharing of records.-Notwithstanding section 502(c), records submitted in accordance with this subtitle and section 196 of the Agricultural Market Transition Act (7 U.S.C.
-7333) shall be available to agencies and local offices of the Department, appropriate State and Federal agencies and divisions, and approved insurance providers for use in carrying out this subtitle, such section 196, and other agricultural programs.
+(3) SHARING OF RECORDS.-Notwithstanding section 502(c), records submitted in accordance with this subtitle and section 196 of the Agricultural Market Transition Act (7 U.S.C.
+7333) shall be available to agencies and local offices of the Department, appropriate State and Federal agencies and divisions, applicants who have received payment under section 522(b)(2)(E), and approved insurance providers for use in carrying out this subtitle, such section 196, and other agricultural programs.